1980 Northern Maori by-election: Labour Party

 The selection process was completed on 4 May, where Bruce Gregory was selected.

 Mana Motuhake

 After becoming dissatisfied with the Labour Party's Māori policies Matiu Rata had begun to lose the confidence of his colleagues.
 Eventually he was deposed as chairman of Labour's Maori Affairs committee and removed from Labour's front bench, prompting him to resign from the party.
 He then formed his own party, Mana Motuhake which would advocate for Maori self-determination.
 To help in the establishment of the party, Rata sought a by-election to gain voter approval for his new party and its agenda.

+Social Credit

+Anticipating that Rata would force a by-election, the Social Credit Party selected Joe Toia, a Dargaville forestry foreman, in March 1980.
+Toia was the Māori representative on the party's dominion council and had contested the seat at the last three elections.
+Toia was previously a Labour Party member and had been beaten by Rata for the Labour nomination at the 1963 Northern Maori by-election.